RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

         StartPoint = Character.Head, -->>: StartPoint of bullet instance
         EndPoint = Mouse.Hit.Position}) -->>: EndPoint of bullet instance

-    -->>: Startpoint, and Endpoint is required for the module to function. end)
+    -->>: Startpoint, and Endpoint is required for the .CastSingle() method to function. end)
 ```